ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Hidden elements

 Indica que há elementos ocultos  e que, por isso, essas informações podem ser vazadas.
-A mensagem que aparece é esta:

 > Hidden elements in view can be used to hide data from user.
 But this data can be leaked.
 For more information checkout the CWE-919 \([https://cwe.mitre.org/data/definitions/919.html](https://cwe.mitre.org/data/definitions/919.html)\) advisory.